 To ensure the passage of your selected funding mechanism, you’ll need champions with influence and reach to promote its merits and help steer the campaign through obstacles.
 In fact, you may want to start with enlisting legislators and the governors first to establish a state funding task force.

 In Virginia, the co-chair of the House Resources Committee Vick Thomas championed House Bill 38, a dedication of the state’s existing tax on outdoor equipment to a fund for wildlife conservation, and became a spokesperson for the need to conserve all wildlife, too.
-He raised the Assembly’s awareness of the need to fund Virginia Department of Game and Inland Fisheries, increasing key support for the mechanism and moving the process to success efficiently and quickly.
+He raised the Assembly’s awareness of the need to fund Virginia Department of Wildlife Resources, increasing key support for the mechanism and moving the process to success efficiently and quickly.

 Identify Legislative Champions

 To sleuth for potential legislative champions, check with your state fish and wildlife agency leadership to find out who is friendly to the agency and supportive of their requests.

 Take a look to see who in your state is a member of the National Caucus of Environmental Legislators.